-We built a simple and robust privacy model so you can control who sees your updates as well as who’s updates you see.
-They last for 24 hours and are fully encrypted end-to-end just like all your conversations on WhatsApp.
+We built a simple and robust privacy model so you can control who sees your updates as well as the updates you see.
+The updates last for 24 hours and are fully encrypted end-to-end just like all your conversations on WhatsApp.